FabricMC/fabric-docs/develop/networking.md

 you know it or not.
 For example, when you jump in the game, a packet is sent to the server to tell it that you jumped.
 The server then sends a packet to all the other clients to tell them that you jumped.

-One imporant thing to keep in mind is even in single player there is still a server running, Packets are still used to communicate between the client and server even when no one else is playing with you.
+One imporant thing to keep in mind is there is always a server running, even in singleplayer and LAN.
+Packets are still used to communicate between the client and server even when no one else is playing with you.
 We usually call this the logicial client/server or the client/server thread.
 This is diffrent from the client/server code split, that prevents you from being able to use client only classes in common (shared between the client and server) code.